 Draw the Toe Cap and Tongue Pattern

 To make the toe cap and tongue pattern for a doll-sized ankle boot/desert boot, wrap a small piece of fabric interfacing or fabric (or tissue paper) over the toe section of a doll's foot as shown in the photo on this step.
 Use a pencil to mark the line of the sole along the interfacing and draw a line on the fabric marking the center of the foot down to the toes.
 Mark the width of the boot tongue on either side of the centerline.
 See the finished toe cap and tongue pattern in the next step of these instructions.Continue to 5 of 11 below.

 05 of 11

-Using the pieces you marked in steps 2, 3 and 4, you should have pieces which resemble the ones in the photo on this page.
-The side boot pattern shows the sole line as the gathering line for the boot sides, with the side seam coming to a point with the lace section .
+Using the pieces you marked in steps 2, 3 and 4, you should have pieces which resemble the ones in the photo shown here.
+The side boot pattern shows the sole line as the gathering line for the boot sides, with the side seam coming to a point with the lace section.

-The top cap and tongue piece show the sole line around the toes, along with a 1/8 inch 'seam line" which will be tucked under the insole to form the toe cap.
-The toe section needs to be long enough to come back under where... you side seam will be sewn, so test fit your side pattern over the doll's foot with the rough toe cap pattern in place before you cut the final version of the toe cap pattern.
+The top cap and tongue piece show the sole line around the toes, along with a 1/8 inch "seam line" which will be tucked under the insole to form the toe cap.
+The toe section needs to be long enough to come back under where your side seam will be sewn, so test fit your side pattern over the doll's foot with the rough toe cap pattern in place before you cut the final version of the toe cap pattern.

-The insoles can be cut from lightweight card or photo paper using the pattern you traced from the sole of the doll's foot.
-You will also need to cut a slightly larger version from your suede or leather for the boot outsole
+The insoles can be cut from a lightweight card or photo paper using the pattern you traced from the sole of the doll's foot.
+You will also need to cut a slightly larger version from your suede or leather for the boot outsole.

 The same pattern you cut for the outsole, can be used to make the polymer clay 'crepe rubber' soles.